maxharlow/reconcile/README.md

 #### `names-to-company-beneficial-owner-names`

-Use [OpenCorporates](https://opencorporates.com/) to look up a list of names of companies or individuals and find which companies are their beneficial owners.
+Use [OpenCorporates](https://opencorporates.com/) to look up a list of names of companies or individuals and find which companies they are beneficial owners of.
 Includes past beneficial owners.

 Parameters:
 * `apiToken` An OpenCorporates API token.